COMPARISON: Rolex Sky-Dweller VS Rolex Day-Date

 - Size and Style Options

-- The Sky-Dweller series has fewer styles & sizes available compared the Day-Date collection
+- The Sky-Dweller series has fewer styles & sizes available compared to the Day-Date collection

 - Less Bling